jchultarsky101/pcli/README.md

 As explained before you can use different output formats, pretty-print, color.

-## Uploading a Model
+## Uploading a model

-The "upload" command assists you with uploading new 3D models to Physna.
+The **upload** command assists you with uploading new 3D models to Physna.
 It takes the following arguments:

 ```bash
 pcli help upload